Connecting Star Formation in the Milky Way and Nearby Galaxies -II. An Observationally Driven Analytical Model for Predicting Cloud-Scale Star Formation Rates: Results and discussion

+Fig.\ref{pred}(a) shows the results under a constant SFH.
+At the high-mass end, $\mathrm{SFR}_{\mathrm{cloud,p}}$ and $\mathrm{SFR}_{\mathrm{cloud,obs}}$ are comparable, but $\mathrm{SFR}_{\mathrm{cloud,p}}$ is significantly larger than $\mathrm{SFR}_{\mathrm{cloud,obs}}$ at the low-mass end.
+If we change equation \ref{Mcti} into equation \ref{Mcto}, the result is opposite.
+All 13 SFHs (12 Gaussian and 1 constant) are compared in Fig.\ref{pred}(b), and the constant SFH simultaneously provides the best fit to both the low-mass and high-mass ends.
+Therefore, we focus exclusively on the constant SFH in the following discussion.

-In Fig.\ref{pred}(a), for massive clouds, $\mathrm{SFR}_{\mathrm{cloud,p}}$ and $\mathrm{SFR}_{\mathrm{cloud,obs}}$ are comparable, but $\mathrm{SFR}_{\mathrm{cloud,p}}$ is significantly larger than $\mathrm{SFR}_{\mathrm{cloud,obs}}$ for relatively lower mass clouds.
-If we change equation.\ref{Mcti} into equation.\ref{Mcto}, in Fig.\ref{pred}(b), the result is opposite.
-Actually, the discussion in Sec.\ref{s-initial} mainly concerns massive molecular clouds, which can survive for a long time despite hosting stellar populations.
-In contrast, in low-mass molecular clouds, feedback from the stellar populations can efficiently disrupt the cloud, so they are not expected to contain a significant fraction of stellar components.
-Equation.\ref{sfe-cloud} from \citet{Zhou2025-541} is only for clouds with masses larger than $10^{5.5}$ M$_{\odot}$.
-Therefore, we need a new relation: it should follow equation.\ref{Mcti} for high-mass molecular clouds, equation.\ref{Mcto} for low-mass molecular clouds, and lie between the predictions of the two equations for intermediate-mass molecular clouds.
+The discussion in Section \ref{s-initial} mainly concerns molecular clouds at the high-mass end, which can survive for a long time despite hosting stellar populations.
+In contrast, in low-mass molecular clouds, feedback from the stellar populations can efficiently disrupt the cloud.
+Hence, observed low-mass molecular clouds are not expected to contain a significant fraction of stellar components.
+Actually, equation \ref{sfe-cloud} from \citet{Zhou2025-541} is only for clouds with masses larger than $10^{5.5}$ $M_{\odot}$.
+Therefore, we need a new relation: it should follow equation \ref{Mcti} for high-mass molecular clouds, equation \ref{Mcto} for low-mass molecular clouds, and lie between the predictions of the two equations for intermediate-mass molecular clouds.
 To obtain a smooth transition between the two regimes, we adopt a linear weighting function defined as

-where $a=4.5$ and $b=7.0$ specify the transition mass range.
-These two values are determined from Fig.\ref{pred}(a) and (b). $t$ is limited to the range [0,1].
+where $a$ and $b$ specify the transition mass range.
+The parameter $t$ is limited to the range [0,1].
 The final relation is then given by

-where $M_{\mathrm{clump,tot,obs}}$ and $M_{\mathrm{clump,tot}}$ correspond to the relations in equations.\ref{Mcto} and equations.\ref{Mcti}, respectively.
-After the revision, now the model can well fit the observation, as shown in Fig.\ref{pred}(c).

-The total clump mass predicted from the cloud mass significantly affects the results.
-To accurately estimate the initial total clump mass within a molecular cloud, we need precise measurements of both the current total clump mass and the total stellar mass contained within the cloud.
-Equation.\ref{Mctio} currently represents a compromise, and the exact relationship still needs to be constrained by observations.